hamitb/shopping-card/README.md

 # shopping-card

 ## Assumptions
 * There were not too many details about the campaign discounts.
 Only given specification was "*Campaign discount vary based on the number of products in the card*".
-I have assumed that this means campaign discounts are based on the percentages like: *20% discount on Computers category*.
+I have assumed that this means campaign discounts are based on the percentages like: "*20% discount on Computers category*".

 * Another topic which has not too many details was the delivery costs.
 Only given information was "*Delivery cost is dynamic, based on the number of deliveries and number of products*".
 Given that sentence I have assumed the followings:
     * Each product is send separately by different sellers.